CupOfCakes/renda-fixa-tracker/docs/remote database connection/READEME.md

 > ⚠️ **Note**: It's dangerous use thi's IP permission, so I recommend use specific IPs, I'm reporting this because I learned it during my studies.

+Example of specif IP permision:

+`host    all             all             123.456.789.10/32               md5`

+To give permission to a specific IP address, replace `0.0.0.0` with the IP you want to allow.
+The `/32` is a CIDR notation that means you're granting access to a single IP address.

+why `/32`?
+This number, known as CIDR notation, defines the range of IP addresses that have access.
+A `/32` is used to allow a single, specific IP address.

+The CIDR value can range from 32 down to 0.
+A simple rule of thumb is: the lower the number, the larger the range of IPs you're allowing.
+For example, `/24` gives access to 256 IPs, while `/16` opens it up to 65,536 IPs.

+For a more detailed explanation of CIDR notation, you can check out this article: [Link about IP range - networkproguide.com](https://networkproguide.com/cidr-subnet-mask-ipv4-cheat-sheet/?utm_source=chatgpt.com)

 2. postgresql.conf

 Make sure the following line is set: